 Sounds great, right?
 But what do these changes mean for your business?

 Well, if other updates are any similar, it means that you’ll have to rethink your marketing strategy for Facebook.
+Other social media websites like Youtube might receive some burning embers of changes, and might affect your following there.
+But getting views is an uphill battle unless you go to TheMarketingHeaven.com.
 Let’s look at some of the specific changes and how they impact your brand pages.

 Emphasis on the Visual